edbzn/blog/content/blog/vuejs-mixins-are-broken/index.md

 The more we use mixins in a project the more it becomes hard to reason about how components and mixins are coupled.

-### Others alternatives we have
+### What alternatives do we have?

-#### Using an ES module
+#### 👍🏼 Using an ES module

-My preferred solution if the function isn't doing anything Vue specific is simply using an ES module to share it across components.
+The naive solution, if the function isn't doing anything Vue specific, is simply using an ES module to share your code across components.

 ```js
 export async function getUsers() {